streckgumman/DAT257group10/README.md

 # DAT257group10

 **How to run the LifeStyle Application:**
-To run the program we use IntelliJ and Java 8.
+To run the program we use IntelliJ and Java.

 **Link to trello:**
 https://trello.com/b/wqvnnadf/dat257-group-10